 We’re making progress toward needed reforms.

-In Florida’s Flagler County, for example, the school board adopted a wide-ranging plan to eliminate racial disparities in school discipline and reduce in-school arrests for minor offenses – resolving a federal civil rights complaint we filed.
+In Florida’s Flagler County, for example, the school board adopted a wide-ranging plan to eliminate racial disparities in school discipline and will work toward reducing in-school arrests for minor offenses – resolving a federal civil rights complaint filed by the SPLC.

 In one of the largest settlements involving federal education law for students with emotional and behavioral disabilities, Palm Beach County school officials agreed to boost the counseling and psychological services for children with disabilities following a lawsuit we filed with our partners.